 Smart's mother, who would pass away from bone marrow cancer in 2018, once told a story where she had noticed that Marcus was wearing shoes that had been worn down so much the soles had holes.
 When a relative offered to buy him a fresh pair of Nike's, Marcus instead pointed to a pair of $19 shoes.

 When the Celtics take the floor of the TD Garden, Marcus Smart carries an entire city on his back.
 It's a heavy load, but it's not a burden.
 Why?
 Because Marcus has been raised by fighters, and he's not going down without a fight.
 The Oklahoma State University shooting guard, who takes the court alongside Jayson Tatum and Jaylen Brown, is the ultimate comeback kid, just like the city that's ready to cheer him on.
-No doubt, if Marcus Smart's brother could be there, he would be cheering right along with the rest of the TD Garden.
+No doubt, if Marcus Smart's brother could be there, he would be cheering right along with the rest of the TD Garden as the Celtics push their way through the NBA Playoffs.